-In today's world, there are so many ways in which you can connect with the world around you.
-With just a touch of a button, people send text messages to old childhood friends who used to live down the street from them or call their siblings who lives halfway across the globe.
+In today's world, It seems like there are so many ways you can connect with those around you in today's world.
+With just a touch of a button, people send text messages to childhood friends who used to live down the street from them or call their siblings who live halfway across the globe.

 The truth is, a lot of people feel lonely.
 Loneliness is basically a worldwide phenomenon.
 In a 2016 survey by the Harris Poll, it was shown that 72 percent of respondents felt lonely in their lives.
-Of the more than 2,000 Americans surveyed, many of them further revealed that they experienced loneliness at least once a week (1).
+Of the more than 2,000 Americans surveyed, many of them further revealed that they experienced loneliness at least once a week.
 So, people aren't alone in feeling lonely.

-For some people, they even begin thinking that maybe the problem is themselves - that they are boring and push people away.
+For some people, they even begin thinking that maybe the problem is themselves -- that they are boring and push people away.
 Among young adults, those who feel lonely have a higher probability of having mental health issues.
 In addition, this same cohort tends to have more issues dealing with stress (1).

 That's why having a bad social network can have negative effects on a person.
 For people with low quantity or quality social ties, there is a higher likelihood of them having inflammation in the body and a weakened immune system (2).

 There are some simple things you can do to focus on connection.
 One of the first (and most important) steps you can take is to understand and connect with yourself.
 You need to understand your own thoughts to some degree, figure out your purpose, and anticipate your reactions.
 To do this, you ask yourself questions and analyze your responses.
 You can also try recording your emotions or reactions in different situations.

 Moving outwards, you can learn to better connect with the things or people around you.
 Be generous in the ways that you interact, whether it’s saying “Hi” to the people who pass you on the street or just smiling whenever you make eye contact.
 People just want to be acknowledged.
 In addition, when you are having a conversation with somebody, it is a good idea to put away your phone.
 If you put away your phone and give the other person your full attention, you’ll find that the conversation may go a lot smoother.

 Pay attention to how people are saying things as well.
 Their body language and tone of voice can reveal a lot about what they are thinking.